If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 LesbianGenerally considered to be a woman who is largely or exclusively romantically and/or sexually attracted to other women.
 However ‘lesbian’ is also an identity which people who are not women may identify with, such as non-binary people.
 See our page Gender: A Few Definitions for more information on non-binary identity.

 LesbophobiaPrejudice and discrimination towards someone who is a lesbian, based on their sexual orientation.
 Lesbophobia is about the specific intersection of homophobia and misogyny experienced by lesbians.
-This can come from both outside of and within LGBTQ+ communities.
+This can come from both outside of and within LGBT+ communities.
 Read more about misogyny on our page Gender: A Few Definitions.

 MonogamyA relationship dynamic where both partners are expected to be romantically and sexually exclusive to each other.